 To address the first one, following are the studies performed by the bodies to study Feasibility-

-- PMO: As per Project Management Institute, a group or department within a business, agency or enterprise that defines and maintains standards for project management within the organization is known as a project management office (PMO).
+- PMO: As per Project Management Institute, a group or department within a business, agency or enterprise that defines and maintains standards for Project Management Professional certification within the organization is known as a project management office (PMO).
 PMO also responsible for introducing financial analysis into the projects and also liable for standardization and the execution of the projects.